March 2020

 Pipework for the Clyde wastewater pipeline was installed in the vicinity to allow connection to a range of possible pump station sites that the Vincent Community Board considered.

-The proposed site being consulted on allows other adjacent areas to be left for potential future recreational use.
 The proposed site is also significantly less costly when compared with the estimated costs of the original site identified for the pump station in the Muttontown area.
 This would have involved constructing a second waste treatment plant at Clyde, compared with the existing plan to upgrade the wastewater treatment plant at Alexandra to take Clyde’s wastewater.
 It would also have required constructing a falling main some distance to the site, and limited future opportunities for land use.

 For people who use the walking trails on the banks of the Clutha River, the reserve provides access to Sunderland Street.
 The narrow track that runs between Sunderland Street and the river is not in the area proposed to be reclassified.